MarianaCarlota/MarianaCarlota/README.md

 # Hi there 👋 Welcome to my github page!

 Passionate front-end developer who transitioned into web development in 2022 💻 through a bootcamp while balancing studies and a previous career in the textile industry.
 Since mid-2023, I have been contributing to a startup as a front-end developer, continuously learning and embracing new challenges.
-I thrive on exploring the unknown and expanding my skill set in the ever-evolving tech world.
+I thrive on exploring the unknown and expanding my skill set in the ever-evolving tech world 🚀

- 🚀

 # Stacks:
 ANGULAR | HTLM | SASS | GIT | GITHUB | GITLAB | SQLITE | REACT | RUBY | RUBY ON RAILS